micronaut-projects/micronaut-grpc/README.md

 See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-grpc/snapshot/guide/index.html) for more information.

+To generate the docs use:

+`./gradlew docs --no-daemon`

 ## Examples

 Examples for Java, Kotlin and Groovy can be found in the [examples](https://github.com/micronaut-projects/micronaut-grpc/tree/master/examples) directory.